The Problem with Most SaaS Templates

 - Zod validation everywhere - Every Server Action validates inputs

-- Webhook signature verification - Stripe webhooks are verified before processing
+- Webhook signature verification - Stripe webhooks are verified before processing (run our SaaS security checklist to audit your own setup)

 - Service role isolation - Admin client only used in server-side code